stringparser/runtime/readme.md

 [![build][badge-build]][x-travis]

-Runtime is a library to operate with async composition as low-level and simpler as possible.
-Is for people that hates so many choices around the same problem: avoid deep indention and be able to reuse something of that mess.
+Runtime is a library to compose asynchronous functions.
+For people who hates so many choices around the same problem while wanting to pick and choose the right/prefered tool for the job at hand.

-Every function is taken asynchronous, and it should be resolved.
-For that you can use callbacks, promises and streams.
+Every function is made asynchronous.
+Every function should be resolved either with a callback, returning a stream or a promise.

+Once these asynchronous functions are composed, they are not executed right away.
+Instead of executing them right away another function is returned, leaving execution/composition to the writer.
+This function can be called multiple times without mutating by itself and can be passed around.

 ```js
 var Runtime = require('runtime');